PaddlePaddle/PGL/examples/REP/README.md

 ## Overview

-REP is a simple and effective embedding propagation method for knowledge representation learning by utilizing graph context in KGs.
+REP is a simple and effective embedding propagation method for knowledge representation learning by utilizing graph context in knowledge graphs.
 The key idea is to incorporate relational graph structure information into pre-trained triplet-based embeddings.
 Experimental results show that by enriching pre-trained triplet-based embeddings with graph context, REP can improve or maintain prediction quality with less time cost.

 <h2 align="center">